-CEPT sees difficulties, in particular in sharing, for MSS allocations within the frequency range 22-26 GHz and is unlikely to support such additional allocations.
-At present CEPT does not see a need for additional spectrum and therefore requests justification for possible spectrum allocations for the MSS in the band 22-26 GHz.
+CEPT sees some difficulties for allocations within these bands and is unlikely to support additional allocations.
+At present CEPT does not see a need for additional spectrum requirements and therefore CEPT sees a need for justification for possible spectrum allocations for the MSS in the band 22-26 GHz.